ebremer/webid4vivo/README.md

   * jena-arq
 * The VIVO class files:
   * Package them into a jar.
 Specifically, the class files that you would find under: WEB-INF/classes/edu
+* Finally, of course, you'll need the Java and Java Servlet APIs

 #### Source Code